Gluten-Free Chocolate Cookies

 Ingredient Notes

-• Gluten-free flour blend – I tested this recipe with both Bob’s Red Mill 1-to-1 Gluten-Free Baking Flour and King Arthur Flour Measure for Measure Gluten Free Baking Flour.
-Both of these blends already contain xanthan gum and are meant to be a 1-for-1 swap with all-purpose flour.
+• Gluten-free Flour Blend – I tested this recipe with Bob’s Red Mill 1-to-1 Gluten-Free Baking Flour and King Arthur Measure for Measure.
+Both contain xanthan gum and are designed to swap 1-for-1 with all-purpose flour.

-• Unsalted butter – Make sure that your unsalted butter is softened to room temperature so it can easily be creamed together with the sugars.
+• Unsalted Butter – Make sure the butter is softened to room temperature so it creams smoothly with the sugars.

-• Flaky sea salt – I use Maldon salt for this recipe as a finishing salt after the cookies come out of the oven.
-The flaky sea salt intensifies the chocolate and there’s nothing like a sweet and salty combo in a cookie!
+• Flaky Sea Salt – I use Maldon salt as a finishing salt right after the cookies come out of the oven.
+It intensifies the chocolate flavor and adds that sweet-salty contrast in every bite.

 These gluten-free chocolate chunk cookies are so simple to make – there’s no chill time required!
 Just make the dough, scoop it into balls, and bake!
 The step-by-step instructions with matching photos below are meant to help you see the cookie dough at various stages so you can make these chocolate cookies perfectly every time!